openxla/stablehlo/docs/dynamism.md

 [refine-arguments]:https://openxla.org/stablehlo/generated/stablehlo_passes#-stablehlo-refine-arguments
 [refine-shapes]:https://openxla.org/stablehlo/generated/stablehlo_passes#-stablehlo-refine-shapes

-## Example: How is Dynamism Useful, and How Can I Use It?
+## Example: How is dynamism useful, and how can I use it?

 Dynamism has lots of uses, here we'll mainly focus in on the common use case for Shape Polymorphism - creating a flexible exported model representation,